 As discussed above, the Company records royalty income in the month production is delivered to the purchaser.
 The expected sales volumes and prices for these properties are estimated and recorded in "Trade accounts receivable" in the accompanying Unaudited Condensed Consolidated Balance Sheets.
 The difference between the Company's estimates and the actual amounts received is recorded in the month that payment is received from the third-party lessee.
-For the three and six months ended June 30, 2024, royalty income recognized in the reporting period related to production satisfied in prior reporting periods was immaterial.
-For the three and six months ended June 30, 2023, royalty income recognized in the reporting period related to production satisfied in prior reporting periods was \$1.4 million.
+For the three and six nine months ended June 30, 2024 September 30, 2024, royalty income recognized in the reporting period related to production satisfied in prior reporting periods was immaterial.
+For the three and six nine months ended June 30, 2023 September 30, 2023, royalty income recognized in the reporting period related to production satisfied in prior reporting periods was immaterial and \$1.4 million, respectively.